pagonzales/Data_Science_Project_Inferential_Statistics_Al-Bundy_Shoe_Sales_Analysis/README.md

 ## Project insights
  Using the data set of Al Bundy's shoe sales, we use inferential statistics with 95% confidence interval and found out that, for United states;
-- In the year 2014-2016 period (using t-statistic) with 95% confidence level, the most ordered shoe sizes are from US 8-11.5 (using the max value in CI range) and 0 order for size 16.
-- In the year 2014-2016 period (using z-statistic) with 95% confidence level, we have exactly the same numbers of pairs to be ordered using the max value of CI range.
-(You can see the difference of t-statistic and z-statistic from the Image section above and you'll see that the difference in the max value of CI range is zero).
-The result is expected since for the year 2014-2016, we have a total of n=36 months which is above the threshold number to use the t-statistic (remember that we can use the t-statistic for n<30 and z-statistic for n>30).
+- For male;
   - In the year 2014-2015 period (using t-statistic) with 95% confidence level, the most ordered shoe sizes are from US 8.5-11 (using the max value in CI range) and 0 order for size 16.
   - In the year 2015-2016 period (using t-statistic) with 95% confidence level, the most ordered shoe sizes are from US 8-11.5 (using the max value in CI range) and 0 order for size 16.
+- For female;
+  - In the year 2014-2015 period (using t-statistic) with 95% confidence level, the most ordered shoe sizes are from US 7-9.5 (using the max value in CI range) and 0 order starting size 13 to size 16.
+  - In the year 2015-2016 period (using t-statistic) with 95% confidence level, the most ordered shoe sizes are from US 7-9.5 (using the max value in CI range) and 0 order starting size 13 to size 16.
+In comparison of US1 shop and US2 shop in terms of sales, with 95% Confidence level we can see that all CI starts with negative and finish with positive values (with the exception of zero values).
+With this, we cannot conclude that one shop sells more shoes than the other for any size.
+This also means that the CI is not in favor for any specific shop selling more than the other.
+This tells us that US1 sells more, while for others - vice versa.
+But with the methodology used and level of confidence we cannot identify which shop sells more.
+They are identical.

 ## Final Conclusion
+For the year 2014-2015 and 2015-2016, with 95% confidence level, we can order a number of pair shoes indicated in the images above (in the max value of CI) for the stocks to have a smooth in and out flow per sizes.
+Also, for the shops US1 and US2, we cannot tell which shop sells more than the other.
+The CI simply shows that these two shops are so balanced in terms of sales that they can share the same warehouse or exchange pair of shoes to achieve better results.